 - First of all, doggy obesity is an epidemic that most dog owners are not knowledgeable about.
 So, it opened up the door for us to help them help their pet.

 - That education led to more conversation about the role dog food plays in their pet's health, usually converting them to dog food customers.

 - It also brought them back to the store every month when it just made sense to buy more dog food at the same time.

 - Finally, once they saw the difference in their pet's health on the new food, they were usually converted to lifelong customers.

 Welp!
 That sums it up for our free online small business marketing ideas.
 Hopefully, you implement some of these online strategies to the benefit of your brand.

 Stick around!
-Next week our series continues with small business marketing ideas that take place in the offline world!
+Next week our series continues with free small business marketing ideas that take place in the offline world!